 On occasions staff are left bequests in a service user's will which they become aware of before the service user is deceased or because they have been informed by the deceased service user's legal representative.
-In such circumstances the member of staff must immediately inform their manager.
+In such circumstances the member of staff must immediately inform both their manager and the Head of Accounting & governance on behalf of the Director of Finance.
 It should be borne in mind that staff cannot benefit from a bequest by virtue of their position as a health board employee, undertaking their duties.
-If a member of staff receives a bequest they should contact the Director of Finance.